microsoft/fhir-server/docs/TerminologyOperations.md

 [Microsoft Documentation on validate](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/validation-against-profiles)

-To validate a FHIR resource you must provide a profile that you can validate the resource against.
+To validate a FHIR resource, you must provide a profile that you can validate the resource against.

 Specifically, if you are looking to validate against US Core Profiles, you should load those specific profiles to your FHIR server.
 You can find these profiles on the FHIR specification [here](http://hl7.org/fhir/us/core/history.html).
 To save storage, you can also just load the profiles that you are trying to validate against instead of loading all US Core profiles.
 Data may have to be cleaned and bundled up as stated further down below.

-Then, run a `POST` request to validate these FHIR resources with the following command against your FHIR server: `https://{LocalHost}/{ResourceType}/$validate?profile={USCoreProfile}`.
-(Profile paramater is optional.)
+Then, run a `POST` request to validate the FHIR resource with the following command against your FHIR server: `https://{LocalHost}/{ResourceType}/$validate?profile={USCoreProfile}` (Profile paramater is optional).
+The body of the request must contain the resource you are trying to validate.

 ## $validate-code
 [FHIR Documentation on validate-code for ValueSet](https://www.hl7.org/fhir/valueset-operation-validate-code.html)